 Dependence of implicit weights on the outcome variable.
-Classical survey weights depend only on the $n_j$ 's and the $N_j$ 's, as well as the design matrix X (used, e.g., to define the margins used in raking), but do not formally depend on y.
+Classical survey weights depend only on the n_j 's and the N_j 's, as well as the design matrix X (used, for example, to define the margins used in raking), but do not formally depend on y.
 (There is an informal dependence on y in the sense that there is no urgency to weight on variables X that do not help predict outcomes y of interest.)
-Similarly, the implicit weights (7) obtained from a classical regression model depend only on n, Nand X, not on y.
+Similarly, the implicit weights (3) obtained from a classical regression model depend only on n, N, and X, not on y.

-However, the implicit weights (9) from hierarchical regression do depend on the data, implicitly, through the hyperparameters in $\Sigma_y$ and $\Sigma\beta$ , which are estimated from the data.
+However, the implicit weights (5) from hierarchical regression do depend on the data, implicitly, through the hyperparameters in Σ_y and Σ_β , which are estimated from the data.
 Thus, the appropriate weights could differ for different survey responses.